ChristianDaher/flashcards/readme.md

 To edit a flashcard, users can click on the title or category.
 It's an input field.
 Once changes are made, clicking on the pencil icon next to it will save the changes.

-![Collection After Edit](screenshots/collection%20after%20edit.png "Collection After Edit") This is how it looks after returning to the `index`.
+![Collection After Edit](screenshots/collection%20after%20edit.png "Collection After Edit") This is how it looks after returning to the [`index.jsp`](./src/main/webapp/WEB-INF/views/index.jsp).

 Let's delete a collection.